Excused and Unexcused Absences

-Regular school attendance is necessary for mastery of the educational program provided to students of the district.
+Regular school attendance is important to allow our students full access to the district’s educational programs.
 Students at times may appropriately be absent from class or not be able to participate remotely.
 School staff will keep a record of absence and tardiness, including a record of excuse statements submitted by a parent/guardian, or in certain cases, students, to document a student’s excused absences.
 The following principles will govern the development and administration of attendance procedures within the district.

 - The following are valid excuses for absences:

 - Illness, health condition or medical appointment (including, but not limited to, medical, counseling, dental, optometry, pregnancy, and in-patient or out-patient treatment for chemical dependency or mental health) for the student or person for whom the student is legally responsible;

 - Family emergency, including, but not limited to, a death or illness in the family;